ikuisma/node-chat-app/README.md

 ### Installing

 Clone this repository to your local machine, navigate to the root directory and execute `npm install` from the command line.
 All the required modules will be downloaded.
 You can start the application by executing `node server/server.js` from the root directory.
-The application will be hosted at localhost:3000/ on your machine.
+The application will be available at localhost:3000/ on your machine.

 ## Running the tests

 The tests use the Mocha framework which is included in the package.
-In order to run the tests, simply execute `npm test` frmo the command line at the root directory of the project.
+In order to run the tests, simply execute `npm test` from the command line at the root directory of the project.

 ## Deployment